isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         }
     }

-An example response informing about 2 GSS-TSIG keys for server 'foo' being purged:
+Here is an example of a response indicating that two GSS-TSIG keys for server "foo" have been purged:

 .. code-block:: json